 At Katavothres the sea flows inland and enters sinkholes on the earth that is below sea level.
 It is assumed that there are caverns below the seabed which is where the water flows in.
 The mills used to be run in these holes.
 The water would flow swiftly through the artificial channels and the wheel would start spinning.

 In 1963, Austrian geomorphologists added some purple dye to the water and followed its course only to make some surprising discoveries.
 It traveled in underground rivers then mixed with rainwater and finally reached the Melissani Lake almost fifteen kilometers away in its semi-salted form.
-From there the water flowed in to the sea at the village of Karavomilos, and all in all it had taken the purple water two weeks to make this trip across the island.
+From there the water flowed into the sea at the village of Karavomilos, and all in all, it had taken the purple water two weeks to make this trip across the island.

-The seawater is continuously falling in to these sink holes only to disappear.
+The seawater is continuously falling into these sinkholes only to disappear.
 One theory as to where the water might go is the theory propounded by Mousson.
 According to him the source of the movement was attributed to volcanic activity underground that heats the water.
 Since warm water has a lower specific weight and bigger volume than cold water, it would move up to the surface and this could explain the disappearance.
 But since there were no thermal springs in this area, these theories had some anomalies.
 There are a lot of other theories that have been circulated since but none can be unquestionably substantiated.

 A good idea is to go to Katavothres, enjoy the amazing sites and leave the questions as those known only to nature.
-There is a quaint village and a small shingle beach where one can relax and enjoy the earth's gift to mankind.
+There are a quaint village and a small shingle beach where one can relax and enjoy the earth's gift to mankind.